An apprenticeship programme considered for professional strategic leaders

 - Future of work and organisations

-This part of the course will examine attitudes on leadership in modern organisations.
+Part of this level 7 apprenticeship will examine attitudes on leadership in modern organisations.
 Added to that, students/apprentices of this MBA will be given multiple methods to contextualise personal experiences from work-places.

 Financial decision making